Hong Kong Horse Racing Tips

 With a capacity of 55,000, Happy Valley is the smallest Hong Kong racecourse but provides a wonderful spectacle when it hosts a customary Wednesday evening fixture.
 An oval track, which was built in 1845, surrounds football, hockey and rugby fields.
 Again, Purton and Joao Moreira are worth following here.

-Horse Racing in Hong Kong – facts
+Horse Racing in Hong Kong – Facts

 Both Hong Kong racetracks – Sha Tin and Happy Valley – are an oval in shape, so racing against the rail and therefore not giving metres away to your rivals is a huge plus.
-Unlike British racing, where a lot of Flat tracks are straight or have unique layouts, a low draw is crucial.
+Unlike Australian racing, where a lot of Flat tracks are straight or have unique layouts, a low draw is crucial.

-Betting turnover is through the roof in Hong Kong horse racing today, and keeping your eye on the late market moves usually helps you make profit.
+Betting turnover is through the roof in Hong Kong horse racing today, and keeping your eye on the late market moves usually helps you make a profit.

 Which bookmakers offer betting on Hong Kong Horse Racing?